-Common Cause Hawaii‘s first benefit dinner, “Dining for Democracy”, held at The Pig and the Lady, featured investigative blogger Ian Lind as the keynote speaker.
-As a former newsletter publisher, public interest advocate, peace educator, legislative staffer, lobbyist for Common Cause Hawaii, and currently an investigative reporter and columnist who has been blogging daily for 15 years, Ian was able to share incredible stories about how Hawaii politics and local media has morphed over the past 30 years.
+Common Cause Hawaii‘s first benefit dinner, “Dining for Democracy,” at The Pig and the Lady, featured investigative blogger Ian Lind as the keynote speaker.
+As a former newsletter publisher, public interest advocate, peace educator, legislative staffer, lobbyist for Common Cause Hawaii, and currently an investigative reporter and columnist who has been blogging daily for 15 years, Ian was able to share incredible stories about how Hawaii politics and local media have morphed over the past 30 years.
 Check out the event recap and photos.

 January 25-Public House: Importance of State Legislatures and what’s in store for the 2016 Legislative Session

-Public House is a FREE event held on the last Monday of each month, sponsored by Common Cause Hawaii and Manifest.
-Special guest panelists and clips from Last Week Tonight with John Oliver will highlight issues that Hawaii is facing today.
-The public is encouraged to join the conversation and share their opinions.
+Public House is a FREE event on the last Monday of each month, sponsored by Common Cause Hawaii and Manifest.
+Special guest panelists and clips from Last Week Tonight with John Oliver highlight issues that Hawaii is facing today.
+The public was encouraged to join the conversation and share their opinions.
 The event was hosted by Eric Cordeiro, with music by DJ Jet Boy.
-Featured panelists were Nathan Eagle, reporter at Civil Beat; Ikaika Hussey, board member with H.A.P.A (Hawai'i Alliance for Progressive Action).
+Featured panelists were Nathan Eagle, reporter at Civil Beat; Ikaika Hussey, board member with H.A.P.A (Hawai’i Alliance for Progressive Action).
 Check out the recap here.